CandaceHuynh/CandaceHuynh.github.io/essays/the-world-of-design-patterns.md

 ---
 layout: essay
 type: essay
-title: "The world of Design Patterns?"
+title: "The World of Design Patterns"
 # All dates must be YYYY-MM-DD format!
 date: 2024-04-25
 published: true